 -

 Ming and Qing Dynasties: This era marked a peak for Canton Embroidery.
 Craftsmen introduced luxurious materials like gold and silver threads.
-Its fame spread to Europe in 1514 when a Portuguese merchant presented a magnificent embroidered dragon robe to his king and favored by European royalty and nobility.
+Its fame spread globally in 1514 when a Portuguese merchant presented a magnificent embroidered dragon robe to his king.
+From then on, it was highly favored by European royalty and nobility.

 Traditional Techniques and Materials